developer-zebra/developer-zebra-site/src/enterprise-browser/3-0/api/barcode/index.md

 ####Type
 <span class='text-info'>BOOLEAN</span>
 ####Description
 Provides access to parameters available for the gridmatrix decoder.
-Supported on Android with EMDK version 7.3 and later.
+Supported on Android devices with EMDK version 7.3 and later.

 ####Access